Aim: To develop a co-crytsal of Telmisartan for enhancing its solubility in water.

 Background: Intermolecular interaction happens in crystal packing; it utilizes and helps to understand

-It is a blueprint of molecular solids with specific chemical and physical properties through an understanding and handling of intermolecular interaction for
+It is a blueprint of molecular solids with specific chemical and physical properties

-increasing solubility if poor water-soluble drugs.
+in case of poor water-soluble drugs.

 Objectives: The study was taken under consideration with an aim to generate and synthesize a cocrystal

-revealed a generation of cocrystals with enhanced solubility by liquid drop grinding method.
+revealed a generation of co-crystals with enhanced solubility by liquid drop grinding method.

-Results: The solubility of TEL cocrystals was enhanced by L-lysine.
+Results: The solubility of TEL co-crystals was enhanced by L-lysine.
 Further, the optimized batch

-The dissolution studies also showed a better dissolution rate for TEL cocrystal tablets than TEL tablets formulation.
+The dissolution studies also showed a better dissolution rate for TEL co-crystal tablets than TEL

-Conclusion: Cocrystals of TEL with L-lysine showed better solubility and dissolution rate.
+Conclusion: Co-crystals of TEL with L-lysine showed better solubility and dissolution rate.